MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/index.md

 Preparing CAD content for [!include[pn-dyn-365](../includes/pn-dyn-365.md)] mixed-reality apps involves two steps:

 1. [Convert 3D models](convert-models.md) from their original geometric definition into one that supports real-time rasterization.
 This converts the models from parametric geometry into polygonal geometry.

 2. [Optimize the converted 3D models](optimize-models.md) to ensure the best possible performance in real-time applications.

+3. [Use Dynamics 365 Import Tool (Preview)](import-tool,md) to prepare the models for Dynamics 365 mixed-reality apps.

 ### See also
 [Convert 3D models](convert-models.md)<br>